yulmanperez/yulmanperez.github.io/_pages/about.md

 2. The study: Where is Curtailed Electricity in California?
 Opportunities for Energy Storage  will be presented at the 2025 SPE WRM.

-<<<3.I will be visiting University, where I will share my research experience.
-In addition, we will be exploring the country's geology and will help them with the experimental setup for their ongoing projects related to the country's decarbonization efforts.>>>